discourse/discourse/README.md

 Before contributing to Discourse, please:

-1. Review the [**VISION**](#vision) statement, to confirm that you understand the focus of the project,
+1. Please read the complete mission statements on [discourse.org](http://www.discourse.org).
-2. Read and sign the [**Electronic Discourse Forums Contribution License Agreement**](http://discourse.org/cla), to confirm you've read and acknowledged the legal aspects of your contributions, and
+2. Read and sign the [**Electronic Discourse Forums Contribution License Agreement**](http://discourse.org/cla)
-3. Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), which houses all of the necessary info to:
+3. Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), which covers:
-   - submit bugs,
+   - submitting bugs
-   - request new features, and
+   - requesting new features
-   - step you through the entire process of preparing your code for a Pull Request.
+   - preparing your code for a Pull Request
 4. Not sure what to work on? [**We've got some ideas!**](http://meta.discourse.org/t/so-you-want-to-help-out-with-discourse/3823)

 We look forward to seeing your cool stuff!